AECB Certified Passivhaus Designer Training Courses

 - UK experts – our trainers are the experts who are actually successfully designing/ building Passivhaus in UK

-- Highly experienced trainers – amongst others, Bill Butcher, Eric Parks, Mark Siddall, Alan Clarke and Nick Grant.
-Not to mention Peter Warm and the rest of the WARM staff who have supported over 200 buildings in low energy design, and are Passivhaus certifiers.
+- Highly experienced trainers – amongst others, Bill Butcher, Alan Clarke, Sally Godber, Nick Grant, Eric Parks, Marine Sanchez, Mark Siddall, Will South and Peter Warm and the rest of the WARM staff who have supported over 200 buildings in low energy design, and are Passivhaus certifiers.

 - London – Plymouth – Hereford – plus other locations based on demand